 It might be time to talk about your sex life

-Around this time, you might both be experiencing changes in your libido.
-Instead of letting each other’s feelings get hurt, or mistaking libido changes for rejection, discuss your intimacy needs.
-You don’t have to just stick to sex.
+Around this time, you both might be experiencing changes in your libido, in addition to vaginal symptoms that make sex painful for your partner.
+Instead of letting each other’s feelings get hurt or mistaking libido changes for rejection, discuss your intimacy needs.
 Open up about all of the things that help you feel close and connected.

 Try some new healthy habits — together